ggrangia/gowall/README.md

 ```

 ## Some
 Receives the number of functions (as integer) you want to wait for and a set of functions.
-Some returns a slice with the first functions that settled (or all the functions if the passed integer is higher than the number of functions).
+Some returns a slice with the first functions that settles (or all the functions if the passed integer is higher than the number of functions).
 ```golang
 func Some(int, ...Brick) []Response
 ```